Staying on SNAP

 Households must complete the recertification process at the end of the certification period in order to continue receiving SNAP benefits.

-You will receive a Notice of Expiration letter in the mail from your county board of social services with a scheduled interview appointment.
+You will receive a Notice of Expiration letter in the mail from your County Social Service Agency (CSSA) with a scheduled interview appointment.
 After the interview, you will receive a packet of information including a recertification application and list of documents you will need to submit.
-You must return the information to your county board of social services by the date provided on the letter in the packet.
-You can contact your county board of social series if you need help completing your recertification.
+You must return the information to your CSSA by the date provided on the letter in the packet.
+You can contact your CSSA if you need help completing your recertification.

 Reporting a Change Outside of IRF/Recertification Period

 If your household experiences certain changes during your SNAP eligibility period, you are may be required to report these changes within 10 days of the date the change becomes known to the household.
-Your county board of social services will let you know what you need to report and when.
+Your County Social Service Agency will let you know what you need to report and when.

 Changes you may need to report include: